-Entities (lichamen) are related to the Issuer for purposes of the application of the Dutch Withholding Tax Act 2021 if (i) the recipient entity (alone or together with other entities forming a cooperating group) has a qualifying interest in the Issuer, (ii) the Issuer (alone or together with other entities forming a cooperating group) has a qualifying interest in the recipient entity, or (iii) a third party (alone or together with other entities forming a cooperating group) has a qualifying interest in both the recipient entity as well as the Issuer.
+Entities (lichamen) are related to the Issuer for purposes of the application of the Dutch Withholding Tax Act 2021 if (i) the recipient entity (alone or together with other entities forming a cooperating group) has a qualifying interest in the Issuer, (ii) the Issuer (alone or together with other entities forming a cooperating group) has a qualifying interest in the recipient entity, or (iii) a third party (alone or together with other entities forming a cooperating group) has a qualifying interest in the recipient entity, or (iii) a third party (alone or together with other entities forming a cooperating group) has a qualifying interest in both the recipient entity as well as the Issuer.
 An interest in an entity is considered a 'qualifying interest' if directly or indirectly the influence in the decision making is such that the decisions of an entity and thus its activities can be determined.
 In any case, an interest is qualifying if it represents more than 50 per cent. of the statutory voting rights in an entity.